A distress signal?

 About Jennifer Ann's Group

-Since 2008 Jennifer Ann's Group's Gaming Against Violence program has produced more than fifty serious video games about serious issues.
-Previous video game topics include bystander awareness, consent, healthy relationships, and teen dating violence prevention.
-This award-winning approach to violence prevention is evidence-based and the games are available for use in university studies.
+Since 2008 Jennifer Ann's Group's Gaming Against Violence program has produced more than sixty prosocial games for teens.
+Previous game topics include bystander awareness, consent, healthy relationships, and teen dating violence prevention.
+This award-winning program is evidence-based and the games are available for use in university studies.
 Please contact Jennifer Ann's Group to discuss research opportunities.

 |Author||Jennifer Ann's Group|